charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 sensitivity analysis packages in multiple languages (SAlib for python, sensitivity for R)

 ## Summary
-### Mutiple linked views
-PETER

 ### Key take-aways
 With no pretention of being exhaustive, this chapter gathers strategies to display complex data, in the context of ecosystem services model outputs.
 It took inspirations from the current data visualizations in different fields, such as agent-based modeling and ensemble data sets.

 Overall, combining multiple linked displays seems to be necessary as complexity and number of dimensions increase, as argues [@potter] in the context of gaining insight on distribution of spatio-temporal simulation results, as well as the associated uncertainty.
 Arranging many views is aslo relevant to facilitate comparisons [@Buja].
-Some of the most successful visualizations currently used combine interactive features and mutiple linked views to deliver broad information in an organized an straight-forward way, as exemplified by The Middle Ceddar Visualization[^009back].
+Some of the most successful visualizations currently used combine interactive features and mutiple linked views to deliver broad information in an organized an straight-forward way, as exemplified by The Middle Cedar Visualization[^009back] [@Peter].

 The examples, guidelines and suggestions gathered above aim to support creation of effective visualizations.
 Nevertheless, the main thing to keep in mind is that graphs are here to support conveying the data's message; i.e visualizations should always be tailored to the specific need and dataset.
 The final visualization needs to be adapted to fit the document type and format, the audience adressed and will also depend on the functionalities of the charting tool used.